MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-ask-summarize-cases.md

 ---
-title: Enable Customer Service plugin for ask to summarize cases (preview)
+title: Enable case summaries through ask a question (preview)
-description: Learn how to enable ask to summarize cases and ask about case data features so that agents can use them in Copilot.
+description: Learn how to enable Copilot to summarize cases and provide case data through the ask a question feature so that agents can use them to expedite cases.
 author: neeranelli
 ms.author: nenellim
 ms.reviewer: nenellim
 ms.topic: how-to
 ms.collection: bap-ai-copilot
-ms.date: 09/18/2024
+ms.date: 09/19/2024
 ms.custom: bap-template
 ---

-# Enable Customer Service plugin for ask to summarize cases (preview)
+# Enable case summaries through ask a question (preview)

 Copilot can now generate case summaries in the ask a question side pane, enabling agents to view case summaries without losing context of what they are working on, thereby accelerating case ramp-ups, transfers, and wrap-ups.
 Agents can also use Copilot to obtain information about case data.